oddbird/oddleventy/content/blog/2025/size-preferences.md

 and it's not necessary for
 the entire layout --
-along with white-space and images -- too zoom at the same rate.
+along with white-space and images -- to zoom at the same rate.

-But, I don't think
+But I don't think
 browsers can solve this issue on their own.
 In fact,
 I expect browsers are _following our lead_ on this one.